jhuarte/CarND-Traffic-Sign-Classifier-P3/writeup_template.md

 ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)

 A I've stored the dataset on google drive space, the first thing I did was to grant access to the working directory.
 For that purpose I create a variable named `root_dir` to point to my data workspace.
+If you want to run this code on your own system remember to update this variable.

 ```python
 from google.colab import drive